-High school, grade level placement and promotion 4 will be determined as follows: To be designated 9th grade student must have earned a minimum of four credits, which must as a 10th grader: include one credit in English/ESOL and/or one credit in mathematics.
-To be designated a 10th grade student must have earned a minimum of 9 credits, which must as an 11th grader: include two credits in English/ESOL, one credit in mathematics, and one credit in science OR one credit in English/ESOL, two credits in mathematics, and one credit in science.
+High school, grade level placement and promotion 3 will be determined as follows: To be designated 9th grade student must have earned a minimum of four credits, which must include as a 10th grader: one credit in English/ESOL and/or one credit in mathematics.
+To be designated a 10th grade student must have earned a minimum of 9 credits, which must include as an 11th grader: two credits in English/ESOL, one credit in mathematics, and one credit in science OR one credit in English/ESOL, two credits in mathematics, and one credit in science.
+To be designated an 11th grade student must have earned a minimum of 16 credits, which must as a 12th grader: include three credits in English/ESOL, two credits in mathematics, and two credits in science OR two credits in English/ESOL, three credits in mathematics, and two credits in science. ourse within the 24 credits required, must be completed through online learning to ing graduation requirement.

-4http://www.broward.k12.fl.us/sbbcpolicies/docs/P6000.1.pdf

-To be designated an 11th grade student must have earned a minimum of 16 credits, which must as a 12th grader: include three credits in English/ESOL, two credits in mathematics, and two credits in science OR two credits in English/ESOL, three credits in mathematics, and two credits in science.

-Note: At least one course within the 24 credits required, must be completed through online learning to meet the digital learning graduation requirement.
 An online course taken during grades 6 through 8 fulfills this requirement.
-This requirement may be met through an online course offered by the FLVS, an online course offered by the high school, or an online dual enrollment course, offered pursuant to a district inter-institutional articulation agreement.
+This requirement may be met through an online course offered by the FLVS, an online course offered by the high school, or an online dual enrollment course, offered pursuant to a district inter- institutional articulation agreement.
 A student, who is enrolled in a full-time or part-time virtual instruction program, meets this requirement.